AFinney1/C19-Predict/README.md

 Future changes to the project will include:

-- statistical comparisons to mainstream case projections
+- statistical comparisons of this project to mainstream case projections
 - automated dataset updates to compare past predictions with recent data
-- improved user interface (first CLI, then
+- improved user interface (first CLI, then a GUI will be developed)
 - add cloud hosting for training new models from devices without GPUs